-Assistance provided by the Bennington County Regional Commission was financed through a planning grant provided by The Vermont Department of Housing and Community Affairs.
+Assistance was provided by the Bennington County Regional Commission.

 SECTION 1: INTRODUCTION

 Prior to the arrival of the first white settlers, the area now occupied by the Town of Sandgate was part of the hunting and fishing grounds of several Indian tribes.
 An important Indian trail traversed the town and a campground was located at a spring near Chunks Brook.